joobn72/microservices/patterns/microservices.md

 ## Solution

-Architecture the application by applying the [Scale Cube](/articles/scalecube.html) - specifically aka. y-axis splits - and functionally decompose the application into a set of collaborating services.
+Architect the application by applying the [Scale Cube](/articles/scalecube.html) (specifically y-axis scaling) and functionally decompose the application into a set of collaborating services.
-Each service implements a set of related functionality such as order management, customer management etc.
+Each service implements a set of narrowly, related functions.
+For example, an application might consist of services such as the order management service, the customer management service etc.
-Services can be developed and deployed independently of one another.
+Services are developed and deployed independently of one another.

 ## Example